 On the final leg of the journey, part of the cemetery's boundary wall required removal to enable access from Green Lane as the tree was brought to its resting place near the Dissenters' Burial Chapel.
 This 2012 photograph on the left shows the section of fence that can be removed, and the short piece of wall, which would have been rebuilt soon after the operation.

 The street opposite nowadays is Gillquart Way, but back in 1850 that area was open fields boxed in by Mile Lane, the cemetery and the railway.
 Between the wars, however, the Armstrong Siddeley owned Burlington Carriage Works, and later Rolls-Royce, occupied much of the land now covered by this modern housing estate.

 In a modern world when not all news is good, it's comforting to know that this story is a positive one.
 The "scientific and skillful management" of the 19th century indeed won the day, and the continued care and attention of the 21st century ensures that this magnificent example of a Copper Beech tree will stand proud to be admired for many years yet.

 As with all research of this type, there is always more that we wish to learn.
 Mayor James Weare in particular appears to be a mysterious character about whom little is known.
 There is also a lack of contemporary press information about the moving of the tree, which is surprising given the enormity and unusualness of the task.
 If anyone can locate any further relevant information, please contact me to help us understand more about this rather novel event in Coventry's history.

-For more information about the London Road Cemetery, you can visit their website to browse their galleries and learn more about the best kept cemetery in the country.
+For more information you can visit the London Road Cemetery website to browse the galleries and learn more about the best kept cemetery in the country.